 After taking a weighted sum of the inputs plus the bias (W₁X₁ + W₂*X₂ + … + W𝚗*X𝚗+ b), we pass this value to some activation function ⨍, which then gives us the output of the given neuron.
 In this case, each of the Xᵢ values is the output of a neuron from the previous layer, while Wᵢ is our neuron's weights assigned to each input Xᵢ.

 Why use an activation function

-While not all activation functions are non-linear, the overwhelming majority is and for a good reason.
-Non-linear activation functions help introduce additional complexity into neural networks and facilitate them to “learn” to approximate a much larger swathe of functions.
-If not for non-linear activation functions, neural networks would only be able to learn linear and affine functions since the layers would be linearly dependent on each other and would just comprise a glorified affine function.
+While not all activation functions are non-linear, the overwhelming majority are, and for a good reason.
+Nonlinear activation functions help introduce additional complexity into neural networks and facilitate them to “learn” to approximate a much larger swathe of functions.
+If not for nonlinear activation functions, neural networks would only be able to learn linear and affine functions since the layers would be linearly dependent on each other and would just comprise a glorified affine function.